NVIDIA/aistore/ais/tests/README.md

 $ BUCKET=<bucket name> go test ./ais/tests -v -run=smoke -numworkers=4
 ```

-Note that, when running individual tests, more command line optons are available, for example: matching criteria, number of workers, etc.
+Note that, when running individual tests, more command line options are available, for example: matching criteria, number of workers, etc.
 For the full list of supported command line arguments:

 ```console